Cities Try Convincing Amazon They're Ready For Its New Headquarters

 U.S. facilities: 214 across the country

 "Having survived the Olympics, we know that post-winning, you have to deliver," Robinson says.
-"You have to have the infrastructure, you have to be willing to invest in transit, in types of things that this number of workers will need, the housing stock and so forth."
+"You have to have the infrastructure; you have to be willing to invest in transit, in types of things that this number of workers will need, the housing stock and so forth."

 Major pushback has so far focused on the potential cost to taxpayers, as all bidding communities weigh how they can entice Amazon with tax credits, free land or other financial perks.